owenCocjin/Grest/README.md

 3. **url_args** _(dict)_: A dictionary of given url arguments (https://localhost:8080/api/Time/now?format=abc)

 ### Action Returns
-All actions must return JSON data.
-This can either be a proper JSON string, or a dict that will be converted to JSON.
+All actions must return Reply objects.
+These are provided via the ```reply``` module.
+Most builtin Reply objects and it's subclasses are built to return JSON data whenever possible.
+We will assume you are returning JSON objects from hereon out.

 The standard I'm looking to follow is for all actions to return at least the following:
 - status: Either "OK" or "Failed"